 God instructs us in Philippians 4:6-7 to “Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus” .

-Keep praying about your concerns and keep thanking God ahead of time for what He’s about to do, so Satan doesn’t get a stronghold in your mind through your worries and fears.
+Keep praying about your concerns.
+Keep thanking God ahead of time for what He’s about to do.
+Do this so Satan doesn’t get a stronghold in your mind through your worries and fears.